Dzuchun/sdecay/sdecay/README.md

 ## Database file

 [SandiaDecay] uses it's own database xml-based database format, and I'm not really sure how you'd go about creating it yourself.
-Library's repository provides several versions, so you should pick and download one before using the crate.
+Library's repository provides several versions, so you need to pick one before using the crate.

 ## Constructing a database

 [Database file](#database-file) is required in some form to construct a `Database`.
 There are several options to go about this:

+- Download database yourself, and
-- Obtain database file bytes[^1] [^2], and use [`from_bytes`](crate::database::GenericDatabase::from_bytes_in)-like constructor
+    - obtain database file bytes[^1] [^2], and use [`from_bytes`](crate::database::GenericDatabase::from_bytes_in)-like constructor
-- Get a path to database file, and use [`from_path`](crate::database::GenericDatabase::from_path_in)-like constructor
+    - get a path to database file, and use [`from_path`](crate::database::GenericDatabase::from_path_in)-like constructor
-- Store a path to database file in the `SANDIA_DATABASE_PATH` environment variable, and use [`from_env`](crate::database::GenericDatabase::from_env_in)-like constructor
+    - store a path to database file in the `SANDIA_DATABASE_PATH` environment variable, and use [`from_env`](crate::database::GenericDatabase::from_env_in)-like constructor
+- Enable one of `database*` features and construct it directly via corresponding method.
+Note, that this approach will download the database from GitHub before compilation, and embed it into your binary, so expect for build to take some time.

 [^1]: If you wish to embed database file into your binary, see [`macro@include_bytes`]
 [^2]: Unfortunately, separate allocation has to be performed on C++ side, as [SandiaDecay]'s interface expects `std::vector<char> &`